aadebh/ict171finalproject/websitedocumentation.md

-📄 Website Documentation
+📝 Website Documentation: Men's Watch Online Store

+🌐 Project Overview

-The website exists as a basic e-commerce platform which runs on an Amazon EC2 with Amazon Linux 2 operating system.
-I developed this project to understand static website hosting in the cloud and acquire practical skills in web hosting together with Apache server setup and GitHub connection.
+The online men's watch store operated by static e-commerce runs on Amazon EC2 with an Amazon Linux 2 platform.
+The main objective of the work centered around gaining practical experience through these measures:

-The website operates through a cloned application sourced from GitHub which uses the Apache HTTP server for delivery.
+Static website deployment on the cloud
+The process of establishing Apache HTTP Server along with its necessary configurations Using GitHub for version control
+Understanding domain management with GoDaddy
+The website achieves a lightweight delivery because it uses HTML CSS and JavaScript to build an interface that combines modern styles with easy usability.

 🛍️ About the Project

-The website I created serves as an online store to display products while offering a product display system with navigation capabilities and responsive format options.
-The website operates as a static platform built from HTML/CSS/JS for delivering a clean professional interface to users.
-The project shows that any individual or small business can build their online product store through free open-source software.
+The Men’s Watch Online Store presents premium yet stylish watches for men within its catalogue.
+Through the navigation menu users can effortlessly browse watches which are properly organized into categories.
+Using open-source tools alongside cloud services small business operators and individual entrepreneurs can launch an online product store that operates without dependency on complicated backend infrastructure.

 🧰 Tools & Technologies Used
 Cloud hosting takes place through Amazon EC2 (Amazon Linux 2).